bluejava/zousan/README.md

-		.then(lookupItems) 		//   takes the data and obtains extra data about items .then(updateCount)		//   update item count using host service .then(displayResults)	//   update user view of results .catch(reportErr)		// Catch any errors occuring in any steps above .finally(cleanup)		// Release resources, stop spinner, etc.
+		.then(lookupItems) 		//   takes the data and obtains extra data about items .then(updateCount)		//   update item count using host service .then(displayResults)	//   update user view of results .catch(reportErr)		// Catch any errors occurring in any steps above .finally(cleanup)		// Release resources, stop spinner, etc.
 ```